China Handset Market Analysis - Q4 2021

 Yang Wang

 Yang is a Senior Research Analyst at Counterpoint Research, based out of London.
-Yang has eight years of work experience with particular interest in mobile devices, ecosystems, Emerging Markets, and macro topics that affect the global technology industry like economics, policy and supply chains.
+Yang has 10 years of work experience with particular interest in mobile devices, ecosystems, Emerging Markets, supply chain and macro topics that affect the global technology industry.
+As a tech analyst he has been quoted extensively by leading financial and media outlets.
 Yang started his career as a management trainee at Jardine Matheson, worked in business development at a SaaS startup, and most recently held marketing and research roles at KaiOS Technologies.
 Yang holds a Master of Science in Management from London Business School, and a Master of Science in Psychology from the University College of London.

 Back To List